divyanshugit/divyanshugit.github.io/_pages/about.md

 <p>
 I enjoy doing research and contributing to open-source projects in the context of machine learning.
-My research interest started back in March 2020 when I started my first in-office internship at <a href="https://helppr.ai/">Helppr</a>, where I worked on summarization.
+My research interest started back in March 2020 when I started my first in-office internship at Helppr AI, where I worked on summarization.

 </p>